lucyydotp/papi-kyorify/readme.md

 It's incredibly simple:
 - chop off `kyorify_` prefix and parse it with PAPI
-- replace & with § and deserialise using LegacyComponentSerializer
+- replace & with §
-- serialize with MiniMessage
+- swap out formatters for MM tags, closing other tags when needed

 ## Usage
 Just put `kyorify` in front of any placeholder.